• Free Tours

 Sant Pau is still a functioning hospital but in 2009 built more modern facilities for patients close by.

-You can now tour some of the faithfully restored 20th-century pavilions and learn fascinating insights to design complimenting treatments at the time.
+You can now tour some of the faithfully restored 20th-century pavilions and learn fascinating insights into design which complemented the healing process of its patients.

 MY LOCAL TIP: Their sightseeing timetable is a little irregular so always check their website for times to visit.